How to make a Classic Swiss Cheese Fondue

 The real answer is your favourite cheese!

 It is important to use a cheese that is easy to melt.
-I also like to use a mixture of cheese to give it a more complex and full flavour.
+A mixture of cheese will give it a more complex and robust flavour.

 If you want to make a traditional cheese fondue, keep in mind that fondue is Swiss and French in origin so you may want to use cheese that is representative of that.